Delete search term

 Engaged Pedagogies for the Multilingual University: Empowering Learners through Integrating Content and Language in Higher Education (ICLHE).

-The 2026 Integrating Content and Language in Higher Education Symposium will be held at ZHAW (Switzerland) on 15–16 October 2026.
-The symposium is dedicated to the evolving role of Integrating Content and Language in Higher Education (ICLHE) in fostering student-centered pedagogies that emphasise active, collaborative, and inquiry-based learning.
-It also foregrounds the growing importance of empathy and relational engagement in higher education, exploring how ICLHE can support inclusive, supportive environments that enhance student well-being, autonomy, and deep learning.
+The 2026 Integrating Content and Language in Higher Education Symposium will be held at ZHAW (Switzerland) on 14–16 October 2026.
+The symposium welcomes an international audience and is designed to foster exchange and collaboration beyond national contexts.
+It is dedicated to the evolving role of Integrating Content and Language in Higher Education (ICLHE) in fostering student-centered pedagogies that emphasise active, collaborative, and inquiry-based learning.
+The symposium also foregrounds the growing importance of empathy and relational engagement in higher education, exploring how ICLHE can support inclusive, supportive environments that enhance student well-being, autonomy, and deep learning.

 Programme